Showing 1-20 of 189 items.

 His fundamental belief that we are called to love God and treat all humans with love and equal justice is at the heart of his ministry.
 When he is not working on making the world a better place, he enjoys music, concerts, and film.
 He is interested in reading books on religion, African American and Gay history, and First Ladies.

-Matthew was appointed Director of Music at St. Luke’s in February, 2020.
+Matthew Michael Brown was appointed Director of Music at St. Luke’s in February, 2020.
 At St. Luke’s, he oversees a comprehensive sacred music program and is the Founder and Artistic Director of the Music at St. Luke’s series.

 He earned degrees in organ performance from the North Carolina School of the Arts and the Eastman School of Music.
 He also holds the Sacred Music Diploma from Eastman's Institute of Music Leadership.
 As a grant recipient from the Thomas S. Kenan Institute for the Arts and The Robert Carwithen Foundation, he pursued two years of post-graduate organ studies with Dame Gillian Weir.
-Other major teachers include David Higgs, Jack Mitchener, and Wayne Leupold.
+Other major teachers included David Higgs, Jack Mitchener, and Wayne Leupold.
 Earlier in his career, he benefited from master classes with Marie-Claire Alain, Michel Bouvard, David Craighead, and Ewald Kooiman.

 Sunday Services at St. Luke's